zZenithstar/Arduino-Blink/README.md

 # Arduino-Blink

-This is a simple Arduino-LED work.The LEDs are flashing in sequence.
+This is a simple Arduino-LED work.First, all the LEDs light up, and then they light up in sequence;
+the functionality was implemented using clean, well-structured code.

 ---ITEMS---
 -Arduino UNO